jooby-project/jooby/md/working-with-data.md

 Require two parsers one for **json** and one for **xml**.

-## body.formatter
+## body formatter

-A [Body.Formatter](http://jooby.org/apidocs/org/jooby/Body.Formatter.html) is responsible for format a Java Object to a series of bytes in order to send them as HTTP response.
+A [BodyFormatter](http://jooby.org/apidocs/org/jooby/BodyFormatter.html) is responsible for format a Java Object to a series of bytes in order to send them as HTTP response.

-A [Body.Formatter](http://jooby.org/apidocs/org/jooby/Body.Formatter.html) has three(3) methods:
+A [BodyFormatter](http://jooby.org/apidocs/org/jooby/BodyFormatter.html) has three(3) methods:

 * **types**: list of [media types](http://jooby.org/apidocs/org/jooby/MediaType.html) supported by the body formatter.
 * **canFormat**(*type)*: test if the Java type is supported by the body formatter.